winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 ### Api Gateway in Console
 We want to allow develope to interact with the API internally inside the console and/or externally with curl, postman, etc...
+Wing Console will query the Api Gateway resource for all available endpoints

 ### Redis in console
 When @yoav-steinberg was asked about which Redis GUI is the most common one, he answered: